 Psychology of ransomware demands

 Ransomware demands rely primarily on the fear of losing data.
 Ransomware infections are often noticed when access to data is needed.
 Suddenly, rather than seeing the files, a ransom message is displayed.
 Fear is also used in ransom messages that display warnings of illegal or embarrassing behavior.
-Those accused of a crime from fake FBI warnings or messages regarding pornography viewing are loath to seek help from others.
+Those accused of a crime from fake FBI warnings or messages regarding pornography viewing are loathe to seek help from others.
 Why?
 Because they fear that their activities would be put under a microscope and that friends, family or coworkers will less of them.

 Ransomware also uses tactics that further build anxiety such as assigning deadlines to ransom payments.
 TruCrypt ransomware, for example, demands a ransom payment within 72 hours.
 After that, recovery keys would be unavailable.